muratk5n/thirdwave/en/README.md

 and still good esp certain brands..
 Read some of the processing they do, heat, cool, add yeast, heat, cool, goes on and on..
 I guess whatever bacteria is in there gets smacked around really bad.
-Mfkers are like f.. this Im outa here,
+Mfkers are like f.. this Im outa here.

 ---